06 Jun 5G & THE INTERNET OF THINGS (IoT)

 5G is a new generation in mobile wireless communication that will give rise to the fourth industrial revolution (Industry 4.0) that promises greater reliability, massive connectivity, faster network speeds, better coverage, low latency, mass cloud computing and autonomous systems incorporating artificial intelligence.
 This will dramatically change the way we live, work and travel as everything we own and buy from our cars to appliances will contain antennas and microchips that will be connected wirelessly as part of the ‘Internet of Things’ (IoT).

-The government established a 5G working group consisting of industry bodies and key industry players along with government departments in 2017 to coordinate the implementation of 5G networks across the country in 2019/2020 in order to become a ‘first-adopter country’ in order to gain a competitive advantage internationally with the aim of providing data coverage to more than 99% of the population (Australia, 2017b).
+The government established a 5G working group consisting of industry bodies and key industry players in 2017 to coordinate the implementation of 5G networks across the country in 2019/2020 in order to become a ‘first-adopter country’ in order to gain a competitive advantage internationally with the aim of providing data coverage to more than 99% of the population (Australia, 2017b).
 Remarkably, there are no health experts that have been appointed to the working group.
 By 2025, 5G is predicted to cover a third of the world’s population.

 High frequency millimeter wave radiation was developed by the military as a weapon and in crowd control.

-There are several concerns associated with the rollout of the 5G network:
+I have several concerns associated with the rollout of the 5G network:

 - Your privacy and security is at risk.
 The 5G network represents the greatest threat to freedom in the history of humanity.
 Every smart device from your phone, computer, smart meter and appliances within your home, will record data about you, your choices and your activities in real time via the 5G network.
 The ability to hack into this network is evidenced by the growing number of incidences detailing how intruders can hack into wireless baby monitors to talk to your kids whilst they are sleeping; intruders using digital devices to hack into and disable your home security system; and power distributors shutting down your heating and cooling systems remotely to save power to the grid.
 The 2019 Corbett Report and the intelligence community openly admit 5G provides the ideal platform to spy on citizens in the name of ‘national security’.
 Privacy and security will be virtually non-existent unless you live off the grid.
 Is the demand for smart appliances and the internet of things so great that we are willing to relinquish control over our most intimate data, threaten our security and privacy, and risk our families health?
 I don’t think so!